yoga-0731/colour-palette-generator/README.md

 ## Functionality
   - Upload any image.
   - Using colorgram module, the colors are extracted.
 If colorgram is unable to extract the color, the closest color to the former is chosen.
-And all these are converted to hex code.
+  - Using webcolor module, all the extracted colors are converted to hex code.
   - Image and all colors from the image are displayed.